geoflows/D-Claw/README.md

 Note that each one of the above steps depends on the previous steps if source code or parameters have changed.
 So, for instance, "make .plots" will recompile source code, rerun the executable to produce new output, and finally produce new plots if the source code has changed.
 If only setrun.py has been modified, it will re-run the existing executable to produce new output.
 If nothing has changed, make will indicate that nothing needs to be done.

-**WARNING: if the command `make .output` creates a new run, it will delete previously made output files in the `_output` directory.
-If you have changed source code or input parameters, but wish to keep your old output for comparison or debugging, take necessary action to save your old files.
+**WARNING: if the commands `make .output` or `make .plots` create a new run, previously made output files in the `_output` directory will be deleted.
+If you have changed source code or runtime parameters, but wish to keep your old output for comparison or debugging, take necessary action to save your old files.
 The Makefile can also be modified to specify your output directory name.**

 ## Plotting results
 #### matlab